Anish Giri

-Anish Kumar Giri (अनीश कुमार गिरि; Аниш Кумар Гири; born 28 June 1994) is a Russian-Dutch chess Grandmaster.
-A chess prodigy, he completed the requirements for the title Grandmaster at the age of 14 years, 7 months and 2 days.
-FIDE awarded him the title in 2009.
-Giri is a four-time Dutch champion (2009, 2011, 2012, and 2015) and won the Corus Chess B Group in 2010.
-He has represented the Netherlands at five Chess Olympiads (2010, 2012, 2014, 2016, 2018).
+Anish Kumar Giri (अनीश कुमार गिरि; Аниш Кумар Гири; born 28 June 1994) is a Dutch chess grandmaster.
+A chess prodigy, he completed the requirements for the grandmaster title in 2009 at the age of 14 years, 7 months and 2 days.
+Giri is a five-time Dutch champion (2009, 2011, 2012, 2015, and 2023), and has represented the Netherlands at seven Chess Olympiads (2010, 2012, 2014, 2016, 2018, 2022, 2024).

-He has also won major international tournaments, including the 2012 Reggio Emilia tournament, 2017 Reykjavik Open and shared 1st place in the 2015 London Chess Classic and 2023 Wijk aan Zee.
-In 2019 he won clear first at the Third Edition of the Shenzhen Masters, deemed by some to be his first supertournament victory and supported by Dutch Chess Federation (KNSB).
-Anish Giri is the No. 1 ranked player in the Netherlands, having switched from Russia in 2009.
-In 2021 Wijk aan Zee, Giri tied for first place with fellow Dutch GM Jorden van Foreest, but lost to him in the armageddon round after the two blitz games in the playoff ended in a draw.
-During the 2023 Tata Steel chess tournament, Giri edged out Nodirbek Abdusattorov on the last day to win the event, becoming the fourth Dutch player since 1968 (after Gennadi Sosonko, Jan Timman, and Jorden van Foreest), and 14th Dutch player overall, to do so.
+As of November 2024, Giri is the No. 1 ranked player in the Netherlands, having switched from Russia in 2009.
+He has also won major international tournaments, most notably the 2023 Tata Steel Chess Tournament becoming the fourth Dutch player since 1968 (after Gennadi Sosonko, Jan Timman, and Jorden van Foreest), and 14th Dutch player overall, to do so.
+After previously qualifying for and competing in the 2016 and 2020 Candidates Tournaments by having one of the highest average ratings, Giri won the FIDE Grand Swiss Tournament 2025 in September 2025, qualifying him for the Candidates Tournament 2026.

 Early life

 Giri was born in Saint Petersburg on 28 June 1994 to a Russian mother, Olga, and Nepalese father, Sanjay Giri.
-His grandmother is from India.
-In 2002, he moved to Sapporo, Japan with his parents and lived there until 2008.
+His paternal grandmother is Indian and is of Indo-Nepalese descent.

+He moved to Sapporo, Japan, with his parents in 2002 and lived there until 2008.
 Since February 2008, Giri and his family have lived in the Dutch town of Rijswijk, where his father worked at a research and consulting foundation.
 In June 2013, Giri graduated from Grotius College in Delft.

+Giri speaks Russian, English, and Dutch.
+When he was a child, he also spoke Nepali and Japanese.

 Chess career

 Giri began playing chess with his mother at age six.
-By age 11, he was rated above 2100 and continued to grow stronger.
+By age 11, he was rated above 2100 (mid-level expert; just below master) and continued to grow stronger.
 Giri's first club was a local youth sport club DYUSH-2 in Saint Petersburg, where his trainers were Asya Kovalyova and Andrei Praslov.
 He was a member of the Japan Chess Association and Sapporo Chess Club during his stay in Japan.
 In 2004, he won the Sapporo Chess Championship.

 Giri developed quickly as a junior, his rating increasing rapidly between April 2006 and July 2010 from 2114 to 2672.
 Giri worked with trainer Vladimir Chuchelov between 2009–2012 and resumed in 2017.
 Giri also worked with Vladimir Tukmakov between 2013 and 2016.